 The host cache size now is configurable using the

-is similar to disabling the cache by starting the server
+host_cachetable because that table is the cache visible representation.
+Setting the size to 0 disables the host cache.
+This is similar to disabling the cache by starting the server with

 These query optimizer improvements were implemented:

 EXPLAINstatement now can produce output in JSON format.
 To select this, use

 EXPLAINinformation, as well as extended and partition information.

 EXPLAINoutput has also changed so that empty columns contain